Chern classes of linear submanifolds with application to spaces of k-differentials and ball quotients: Introduction

-While the boundary strata of the moduli space $\bP\LMS$ are indexed by level graphs, the boundary strata of the moduli space of multi-scale $k$-differentials $\ol{\cQ}$ are indexed by coverings of $k$-level graphs $\pi : \widehat \Gamma_\pmarked \to \Gamma$, where the legs of $\widehat \Gamma_\pmarked$ are marked only partially, see \autoref{sec:kdiff} or also \cite[Section~2]{CoMoZa} for the definitions of these objects and the labeling conventions of those covers.
+While the boundary strata of the moduli space $\bP\LMS$ are indexed by level graphs, the boundary strata of the moduli space of multi-scale $k$-differentials $\ol{\cQ}$ are indexed by $k$-coverings of level graphs $\pi : \widehat \Gamma_\pmarked \to \Gamma$, where the legs of $\widehat \Gamma_\pmarked$ are marked only partially, see \autoref{sec:kdiff} or also \cite[Section~2]{CoMoZa} for the definitions of these objects and the labeling conventions of those covers.
+The $k$-coverings appearing in the boundary of $\ol{\cQ}_{\mathrm{pr}}$ are precisely those with $\widehat{\Gamma}$ connected.
 Each edge $e \in \Gamma$ has an associated $k$-enhancement $\kappa_e$ given by $|\ord_{e} \omega + k|$, where $\omega$ is the $k$-differential on a generic point of the associated boundary stratum $D_\pi$.
 We let $\zeta = c_1(\cO(-1))$ be the first Chern class of the tautological bundle on $\ol \cQ$.
 Via the canonical cover construction, \autoref{intro:ECformula} implies the following formula for the Euler characteristic of strata of $k$-differentials.
+Note that if $\cH_k$ is the linear submanifold associated to a connected component of a stratum of $k$-differentials, the information of $\pi$ is enough to uniquely determine the relevant information of the irreducible components $D_{\Gamma^+}$ of $D_\pi$, i.e. the level strata dimensions $d_{\Gamma^+}^{[i]}$, the number of reachable prong-matchings $K_{\Gamma^+}^{\cH_k}$ and $|\Aut_{\cH_k}(\Gamma^+)|$.
+So in the applications of the formulas of \autoref{intro:Chern} and \autoref{intro:ECformula} to strata of $k$-differentials, we can group together all irreducible components of $D_\pi$.

 \begin{cor} The orbifold Euler characteristic of a projectivized stratum of $k$-differentials $\bP\okmoduli[g,n](\mu)$ is given by

 where $S(\pi)$ is the normalized size of a stabilizer of a totally labeled version of the graph $\wh \Gamma_\pmarked$ and $\cQ_\pi^{[i]}$ are the strata of $k$-differentials of $D_\pi$ at level $i$. \end{cor} The full definition of $S(\pi)$ is presented in~\eqref{eq:defSpi}.
 It equals one for many~$\pi$, e.g. if all vertices in~$\Gamma$ have only one preimage in~$\wh\Gamma_\pmarked$.
 See \autoref{rem:Spi1} for values of this combinatorial constant.